 Retentions in standard form construction contracts

 Standard forms of contract – known as ‘JCT contracts’ – are in common use in the construction industry.
 The retention provisions in these standard form contracts are generally extensive.
-The default position under the JCT standard form contracts is that the main contractor may retain 3% of each interim payment to the sub-contractor until practical completion of the works.
-However, parties are free to agree the amount of any retention, or no retention at all, for example as part of any commercial negotiation.
+The default position under the JCT standard form of contracts is that the main contractor may retain 3% of each interim payment to the sub-contractor until practical completion of the works.
+However, parties are free to agree the amount of any retention, or no retention at all, as part of any commercial negotiation.

 Some commentators view that a retention is held as a conditional loan, where the condition is that the retention will be repaid if either the works comply with the contract, or any defective works are remedied to ensure compliance.
 Others argue that the retention money is held on trust by the main contractor i.e. there is a fiduciary duty in relation to the retention funds.
 The JCT contracts reflect the principle that the retention is held on trust.

 When a main contractor should release the retention will depend entirely on what has been agreed in the parties’ contract.
 Under the JCT standard form contracts, the first half of the retention is paid when the project is completed, and the second half is paid following the expiration of the defects liability period.